Inductive encoder: accurately measure displacement in harsh conditions

 How does an inductive encoder work?

 An inductive encoder detects a linear displacement or rotation relative to a target.
 This type of sensor reacts to the presence of ferromagnetic or electrically conducting metal in a target.
-The encoder contains a transmitting coil, which contains four receiver coils.
+The rotary or linear encoder contains a transmitting coil, which contains four receiver coils.
 The transmitting coil generates an electromagnetic field.

 This field is manipulated under the encoder when a copper object (an electrically conductive metal) enters the electromagnetic field.
 The receiver coils detect this manipulation and converts the measurement into a movement.
 In other words, it is a digital output signal.